 While you’re welcome to approve each app individually, it’s certainly not necessary.
 Family Link allows you to set blanket content restrictions (i.e., nothing above “G”) for downloading or purchasing apps, games, movies, TV, music, and books.
 You can also create restrictions for in-app purchases and paid content.

 Select your child in Family Link, go to Settings, choose Manage Settings, and then go to Controls on Google Play.
 Look for the section call Content restrictions.
 Here you will see a couple of different filters you can enable.
 The Apps, Games, Movies and TV filter allows you to set a “maturity level” for what apps you want to allow for download, which can be adjusted with age.
-The Music and
+The Music and Books filter simply allows you to choose if you want to restrict music or books that are marked with an explicit tag for their content.

 If you’re in the U.S., you will also see a card with Apps recommended by teachers that offers suggestions of age-appropriate apps and games your child might enjoy and even benefit from.